 Again, this makes a two-pound loaf.
 I recommend using the basic/white cycle with the medium or light crust setting.

 1 Cup milk

 1 ½ teaspoons vanilla

 ½ Cup chocolate chips

-½ Cup toasted coconut (more about this later)
+½ Cup toasted coconut (see above)